 The lady’s maid was the servant who attended to the wardrobe and general appearance of middle- and upper-class ladies throughout the ages.
 Employed by the lady of the house, the lady’s maid was a female personal attendant whose specific duties included helping her mistress with her appearance and keeping her rooms in good order.
 Lower-class and poorer women would not have had the means to hire staff.
 They would have dealt with all aspects of their appearance and the running of the household.
 Here we look what being a lady’s maid involved and the skills needed to be a proficient personal servant.

 The Lady's Maid

 The lady’s maid was a personal servant employed by the mistress of the house.
-She would report directly to, and only to, her mistress.
+Therefore, she would report directly to – and only to – her mistress.